Chinese armour: Han dynasty (206 BC–220 AD)

 Han dynasty armour was largely the same as the Qin dynasty with minor variations.
 Infantry wore suits of lacquered rawhide, hardened and lacquered leather [or partially tanned rawhide?], or iron [or iron alloys such as steel] lamellar armour and caps or iron helmets.
 A suit of iron armour dating to the Western Han period consisted of 328 lamellae pieces.
 Some riders wore armour and carried shields and some horses were armored.
 However, more widespread and more comprehensive horse armour is not attested to until the late 2nd century.

 During the late 2nd century BC, the government created a monopoly on the ironworks, which may have caused a decrease in quality of iron and armour.
 Bu Shi claimed that the resulting products were inferior because they were made to meet quotas rather than for practical use.
 These monopolies as debated in the Discourses on Salt and Iron were abolished by the beginning of the 1st century AD.
 In 150 AD, Cui Shi made similar complaints about the issue of quality control in government production due to corruption: "...not long thereafter the overseers stopped being attentive, and the wrong men have been promoted by Imperial decree.
 Greedy officers fight over the materials, and shifty craftsmen cheat them...
 Iron [i.e. steel] is quenched in vinegar, making it brittle and easy to... [?]
 The suits of armour are too small and do not fit properly."

-Composite bows were considered effective against unarmoured enemies at 165 yards, and against armoured opponents at 65 yards.
+Composite bows were considered effective against unarmoured enemies at 150 metres, and against armoured opponents at 60 metres.